5 best cheap binocular deals in the Prime Day sales

 If you've been thinking of trying a bit of birdwatching or nature-spotting this summer, there are some excellent binocular deals in the Amazon Prime Day sale – on now – that could get you kitted out for a bargain price.
 We often see a handful of good binocular offers amongst the best Prime Day deals, and this year is no exception.
-The deals are better in the US than they are in the UK, but there are offers worth checking out wherever you are – we've picked the best price drops in both territories here.
+The deals are better in the US than they are in the UK, mainly because there's a big Celestron sale in the US for Prime Day (opens in new tab).
+But there are offers worth checking out wherever you are – we've picked the best price drops in both territories here.

 In the UK, our pick of the bunch is the Olympus 8x40 S binoculars, with 43% off.
 These mid-range binos are surprisingly good quality.
 Although the image quality isn't quite as pin-sharp as with super high-end models, there's really not a lot in it – impressive for the price.
 Reviewers say these deliver very sharp, bright views that are true to life in terms of colour.
 With an ergonomic design, and easy to adjust focus rings, these feel much pricier than they are, too (and that's at full price).
 You've also got weatherproofing and a padded carry case included.
 (This YouTube video looks at the 8x40 S and compares it to cheaper knock-off as well as pricier Leicas, and is worth a watch if you're thinking of buying.)